zacanger/niddesa/text/generated-translations/cullaniddesa/08-sinhala-google.md

 Pratyaksha Dhamma.

 [APZ 19.3] (# apz19.3) # apz19.3 .ref .apz} "Graduation Suffering,"
 There are ten degrees.
-Degrees of lust, degrees of defilement, degrees of karma, depravity Degrees, Food Degrees, Four Graduate Relics Degrees, Six Degrees in Spiritual Institutions, The physiology of the six senses, the degree of all suffering, Although these ten degrees, 'suffering' means racism, depravity, disease, death, grief.
+Degrees of lust, degrees of defilement, degrees of kamma, depravity Degrees, Food Degrees, Four Graduate Relics Degrees, Six Degrees in Spiritual Institutions, The physiology of the six senses, the degree of all suffering, Although these ten degrees, 'suffering' means racism, depravity, disease, death, grief.
-Parideva (mourning) Physical grief, grief, intense fatigue grief, visual impairment grief That is to say, the origin of certain Dhammas seems to be prevented from going astray Apparently, this is misery, a mixed result of karma.
+Parideva (mourning) Physical grief, grief, intense fatigue grief, visual impairment grief That is to say, the origin of certain Dhammas seems to be prevented from going astray Apparently, this is misery, a mixed result of kamma.
 This is the degree of suffering Those who are asleepAre.
 Degrees (defilements).
 Degree Have been substantiated.
 Even if the degree is due.
 Occurs, arises, descends Is.
 Suffering descends at bedtime.